Code-Institute-Submissions/milestone-01/README.md

 - [gauger.io](https://gauger.io/fonticon/):
     - for converting fontawesome icons to .ico file (used as fave-icon)
 - [TypedJs](https://mattboldt.com/demos/typed-js/)
-    - to display typewriter effect in the page header
+    - to display typewriter effect in the page header (home section)
 - [YouTube](https://www.youtube.com)
     - use youtube iFrame to embed video in the video section
 - [Spotify](https://www.spotify.com)